teetop300z/Denver/README.md

 # Denver
-THis is the denver file
+Denver is a great city, but cold